History and Founder

-Nine decades ago, Charles Stewart Mott established the Foundation that bears his name in response to his deep concern about the welfare of Flint, Michigan, and an abiding affection for his adopted community.
-Mr. Mott came to Flint in 1906 to be part of the burgeoning auto industry and became a founding member of General Motors Corporation.
+More than 95 years ago, Charles Stewart (C.S.)
+Mott established the Foundation that bears his name in response to his deep concern about the welfare of Flint and an abiding affection for his adopted community.
 Initially, the Foundation served as a vehicle for fulfilling the Mott family’s charitable interests.
 It began to evolve in 1935, when Mr. Mott teamed with local educator Frank Manley to create community schools in Flint.
 Their innovative approach to using schools to meet neighborhood needs would become a national model.
 That project also served as a platform for the Foundation to expand international grantmaking and become a global force for positive change in the areas of education, civil society and the environment.

-Four members of the Mott family have directed Foundation operations over the past 90 years: C.S.
-Mott; his son, C.S.
-Harding Mott; William S. White, Harding Mott’s son-in-law; and Ridgway H. White, the great grandson of C.S.
+Four members of the Mott family have directed Foundation operations: C.S.
+Mott; his son C.S.
+Harding Mott; William S. White, Harding Mott’s son-in-law; and Ridgway White, great-grandson of C.S.
 Mott.
-The Foundation that Mr. Mott launched in 1926 with a $320,000 endowment now has roughly $2.7 billion in assets, offices in three countries, and a legacy of working with local organizations to improve communities on every continent except Antarctica.
-The Foundation has given away more than it is currently worth, awarding grants totaling more than $3 billion to organizations in 62 countries.
+The Foundation that Mr. Mott launched in 1926 with a $320,000 endowment had approximately $4.2 billion in assets at the end of 2021, offices in three countries, and a legacy of working with local organizations to strengthen communities around the world.
+From our founding through 2021, the Foundation awarded grants totaling approximately $3.7 billion to organizations in 72 countries.

 Mr. Mott’s GM shares made him a wealthy man, and he parlayed his fortune into a life of public service and philanthropy.
 He served three terms as mayor of Flint, during which time he led efforts to pave the city’s dirt roads and build a modern sewer system.
 In 1926, he established the Charles Stewart Mott Foundation for philanthropic, charitable and educational purposes.
 The Foundation affirmed Mr. Mott’s vision of a world in which every person was in partnership with the rest of the human race, and where each individual’s quality of life is connected to the well-being of the community — locally and globally.
 Mr. Mott’s six children and his fourth wife, Ruth, also established charitable foundations.
 Mr. Mott was the last survivor among a group of pioneering automotive titans who changed the course of history.
 His benevolence continues to benefit individuals and communities around the world.